Academic Resources/Exam Support

 - Milliman Opportunity Scholarship

 - Mutual of Omaha Actuarial Scholarship for Minority Students

-The SOA believes that by partnering with organizations at the forefront of the DEI efforts, we can strengthen our existing programs and commitment to better serve our members, the actuarial profession, actuarial employers and society.
+The SOA partners with organizations at the forefront of DEI efforts to strengthen our existing strategy, programs, and commitment to better serve our members, the actuarial profession, actuarial employers, and society.